Blue (1993 film)

-Blue is a 1993 drama film directed by Derek Jarman.
+Blue is a 1993 experimental film directed by Derek Jarman.
 It is his final feature film, released four months before his death from AIDS-related complications.
 Such complications had already rendered him partially blind at the time of the film's release and he was only able to see in shades of blue.

 The film was his last testament as a film-maker and consists of an unchanging entirely blue screen, to a soundtrack where Jarman's and some of his long-time collaborators' narration describes his life and vision.
+Critical reception for Blue has been positive.

+Background

+Jarman had been thinking of making Blue since at least 1987.
+Jarman stated that this was "the first feature film to embrace the intellectual imperative of abstraction".

+Jarman had contracted AIDS and by 1993 was severely physically and visually impaired.
+On 19 February 1994 at the age of 52, just months after the film's premiere, Jarman died of an AIDS-related illness.

+An early idea for the film was to dedicate the work of French artist Yves Klein, known for his use of blue monochrome in his paintings.
+However, this was given up, as his preoccupation with AIDS became central to the work.

+Jarman used notebooks, rather than scripts, treatments or storyboards (as is more traditionally used in film production), to plan the film.